 5. Siemens Gamesa

 More evidence of the consolidation in the wind turbine sector.
-Both Siemens and Gamesa were both highly thought of manufacturers prior to their merger this year.
+Both Siemens and Gamesa were both highly thought of manufacturers prior to their merger last year.

 There was an argument to split up the Gamesa and Siemens, as well as Gamesa’s offshore offshoot Adwen.
 Their turbine ranges and operations are still distinctly separate.
 But operationally the company is beginning to gel into one.